-The Parent/Guardian is responsible for calling the attendance office no later than 8:00 a.m. the day following the absence; otherwise, the student will be considered Unexcused.
+The Parent/Guardian is responsible for contacting the attendance office no later than 8:00 a.m. the day following the absence, otherwise the student will be considered unexcused.
 Attendance clerks may not excuse absences after this time.
 Please provide the following information:

 Name of the person calling and your relationship to the student

 Name of the student.
 Please spell the last name.

 A telephone number that we may call to clarify questions or to verify the absence if needed.